 - Material transport costs – this cost can take up 2-3% of the total project costs

 The condition of your existing roof will be a crucial factor in the cost of your new single-ply membrane roof.
 There are three options when dealing with the existing roof:

-When you have a solid roof that doesn’t require major modifications or corrections, the contractor will need to clean and prepare the roof, so the insulation adheres properly.
+When you have a solid roof that doesn’t require major modifications or corrections, the contractor must clean and prepare the roof so the insulation adheres appropriately.